 For details on how to report a problem or incident with a HGV, please visit Report an incident with a heavy goods vehicle

-Further investigation work will need to be undertaken to confirm the scope and details of the strengthening/reconstruction works that are required to enable the bridge to carry full unrestricted highway loading.
-Once the details of the works required have been confirmed the design of strengthening/reconstruction works required can commence, followed by works.
+Further investigation work is underway to confirm the outline details of the reconstruction works that are required to enable the bridge to carry full unrestricted highway loading and to identify the constraints that exist at the site.
+Once the outline details of the works required have been confirmed the detailed design and preparation of drawings and specifications can commence, followed by works.

-It’s not possible to confirm timescales until the scope/details of the strengthening/reconstruction works required have been confirmed - This page will be updated once this has been determined with anticipated timescales.
+It’s not possible to confirm timescales until the scope/details of the reconstruction works required have been confirmed - This page will be updated once this has been determined with anticipated timescales.

 What alternative routes are available for vehicles with a Gross Weight greater than 7.5T?

-Suffolk County Councils lorry route network can be found online via Lorry Route Network Map (PDF, 347KB)
+Suffolk County Councils lorry route network can be found online via Lorry Route Plan review in Suffolk.

 What impact will the weight restriction at the bridge have on buses, emergency services, winter gritting?